lambdamikel/Talker-80/README.md

 It is very important that your equipment is powered on in the right order of sequence:

  1. Make sure everything is powered off.
- 2. Make sure everything is connected correctly (Talker/80 to the Model 1, Expansion Interface to Talker/80 if present - note that it does not require the Expansion Interface).
+ 2. Make sure everything is connected correctly (Talker/80 to the Model 1, Expansion Interface (EI) to Talker/80 if present - note that it does not require the Expansion Interface).
+Alternatively, you can also keep the EI directly connected to the Model 1, and connect Talker/80 to the EI Expansion Port passthrough port (the edge in the left front corner on the left side of the EI).
  3. Supply power to Talker/80 by plugging in the PSU.
 You should hear "Talker/80 initialized" and an announcement of the current mode, which depends on the settings of the DIP switches.
  4. Power on your Floppy Drives, Printer, etc.
  5. Power on the Expansion Interface.